untiager/EpiGimp-SIMULATED-/README.md

 - **Redo**: `Ctrl+Y`
 - **Crayon Tool**: Click "Crayon" button, then click and drag to draw on images
 - **Brush Tool**: Click "Brush" button for larger, softer strokes with transparency effects
+- **Mirror Tool**: Click "Mirror" button or press `M` to toggle symmetrical drawing mode
+- **Eyedropper Tool**: Click "Eyedropper" button or press `I` to sample colors from canvas
+- **Color Selection**:
+  - Left-click any color swatch to set primary color
-- **Color Selection**: Click any color swatch in the toolbar to change drawing color
+  - Right-click any color swatch to set secondary color
+  - Use eyedropper tool to pick colors directly from your artwork
 - **Navigation**:
   - Pan: Click and drag with middle mouse button or arrow keys
   - Zoom: Mouse wheel over image area